Guide to flood insurance: here’s what to know

 - You do not have the finances to repair flood damage.
 Even if you are not in a flood zone, your property could still flood.
 If you do not have the finances to repair your home or replace your belongings after a flood, you might want to consider a flood insurance policy.

 Types of flood insurance

 Previously, the only way to purchase flood insurance was from the NFIP.
 However, in the last several years, some private carriers have started to offer flood insurance.
 When it comes to private flood insurance vs. NFIP coverage, understanding the differences between the programs could help you determine the best flood insurance companies to request quotes from.
+Private flood insurance isn’t constrained by government regulations and might offer more coverage options or higher limits than an NFIP policy.
+You may be able to get private flood insurance quotes by reaching out to local insurance agents to discuss what options are available.
 Getting quotes from a few private insurers and the NFIP might help you decide which option is right for you.

 National Flood Insurance Program (NFIP)

 The National Flood Insurance Program gives homeowners access to federally supported flood insurance.
 NFIP insurance is available to anyone regardless of flood risk and offers up to $250,000 in building coverage and $100,000 in contents coverage.
 Commercial properties can obtain up to $500,000 in building coverage and up to $500,000 for contents.
 These coverage types generally have separate deductibles and may need to be purchased separately.